ansible/ansible/docs/docsite/rst/network_getting_started.rst

 ..
 FIXME FUTURE Gundalow - Link to examples index once created

-.. note:: This example is for educational purposes only and is not intended for production use.
+.. note:: This example is for educational purposes only and is not intended for production use, for example, passwords should NEVER be stored in cleartext.

 Audience
 --------